-HICKORY SHAD fishing is good in the lower Connecticut River (DEEP Marine Headquarters fishing pier), East and West River, Lieutenant River, and Black Hall River.
+HICKORY SHAD fishing has picked up from last week for some fun fall shore fishing action.
+Your best chances are in the lower Connecticut River (DEEP Marine Headquarters fishing pier), East and West River, Lieutenant River, and Black Hall River.